Used 2010 Kia Soul

 Which used 2010 Kia Souls are available in my area?

 Shop Edmunds' car, SUV, and truck listings of over 6 million vehicles to find a cheap new, used, or certified pre-owned (CPO) 2010 Kia Soul for sale near.
-There are currently 4 used and CPO 2010 Souls listed for sale in your area, with list prices as low as $4,995 and mileage as low as 68757 miles.
+There are currently 12 used and CPO 2010 Souls listed for sale in your area, with list prices as low as $3,990 and mileage as low as 68757 miles.
 Simply research the type of car you're interested in and then select a used car from our massive database to find cheap prew-owned vehicles for sale near you.
 Once you have identified a used vehicle you're interested in, check the Carfax and Autocheck vehicle history reports, read dealer reviews, and find out what other owners paid for the Used 2010 Kia Soul.
+Then select Edmunds special offers, perks, deals, and incentives to contact the dealer of your choice and save up to $242 on a used or CPO 2010 Soul available from a dealership near you.

 Can't find a used 2010 Kia Souls you want in your area?
 Consider a broader search.